derek-knox/Coding-For-Designers/Structure Style Behavior/Structure.md

 Structure, as previously mentioned, is a particular arrangement of a set of building blocks.
 In simpler terms, structure is organization.
 Structural designs are the organization of structural building blocks.

 These building blocks are contextual.
-In the context of 2D with the web platform, these building blocks are HTML elements (Hypertext Markup Language).
+In the context of 2D with the web platform, these building blocks are HTML elements (HyperText Markup Language).
 In the context of 3D with Unity, these building blocks are GameObjects.

 The building blocks are different depending on the context, but the underlying relationships between them are identical.
 Reusable knowledge is the win here.
 These relationships are referred to as *parent-child* relationships, a *tree*.
 In both a 2D and a 3D structure, a tree of parent-child relationships exists.
 The same parent-child relationships, the same tree structure, can have many layout variations in both 2D and 3D.
 Structure is not layout, it is simply the tree of parent-child relationships.